jwilferd10/Team-Profile-Generator/README.md

 ## :wave: Description
 ### 📋 Put It Into Perspective
-Welcome to this Team Profile Generator, a command-line application built using Node.js.
-Enables users to create team profiles by answering a series of prompts.
-The information provided is then used to generate a structured HTML output.
-Put it into perspective and create a visual representation of your team profile!
+Welcome to the Team Profile Generator, this program is command-line application built using Node.js.
+Built to enable users to create team profiles by answering a series of inquirer prompts.
+The information provided is then used to generate a structured HTML output where each employee type have their own sections.
+Put it into perspective and create a visual representation of your team profile NOW!

 ### :rocket: Features:
-- Optimized GUI to highlight employee array
+- Optimized GUI to ensure ease of use.
+   - Showcases existing Employee Array as each Employee Object is created.
 - Capability of deleting existing employee objects before printing to HTML
-- Structured HTML to showcase employee data
+- page-template separates Employee Array into role-specific arrays.
+   - Uses collected data to create structured HTML.

 ### 🎯 Follows Best Practices:
-The focus of this project was to emphasize modern approaches.
-Team Profile Generator was built using the principles of Object Oriented Programming and Test Driven Development.
+The focus of this project was to reinforce and emphasize modern approaches.
+This profile generator was built using the principles of OOP and TDD.
+An additional feature worth highlighting is that this project utilizes:
+- `array.filter() ` to collect employee role,
+- run a `forEach` loop on each employee type
+- use `map` to go through each employee object and generate relevant HTML

 ### 🌐 Accessible and Open:
 The repository encourages exploration and collaboration, with the codebase thoughtfully organized and easily modifiable.
 Feel free to delve into the code, contribute, and customize it to your needs.